Periodically forced pinned anharmonic atom chains: Additional Plots

 \paragraph{Data Availability} The data produced by our simulations is available at \url{https://doi.org/10.5281/zenodo.15910044}.
 The code for these simulations as well as the post--processing and the creation of the figures in this article is available at \url{https://github.com/shiva-darshan/beta-fput-under-periodic-forcing}.

-\paragraph{Acknowledgments.} This work was supported by l’Agence Nationale de la Recherche under grant ANR-21-CE40-0006 (SINEQ).
+\paragraph{Acknowledgments.} The authors thank the two anonymous reviewers for their helpful comments and suggestions.
+S.D. additionally thanks Abhishek Dhar, Anupam Kundum, and Umesh Kumar for stimulating discussions at an early stage of this project.
+This work was supported by l’Agence Nationale de la Recherche under grant ANR-21-CE40-0006 (SINEQ).
 S.D. and G.S. also acknowledge the support of the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (project EMC2, grant agreement No 810367).
+S.D. additionally acknowledges the support of the ERC under the European Union's Horizon Europe research and innovation programme (project UMCMC, grant agreement No 101171415).